v42069/Bank-Microservices/README.md

 - **Docker**: `s14` version images used

 ### ✅ Kubernetes Basics & Local Setup
-- Introduction to **container orchestration challenges** and why Kubernetes is needed
+- Solved to **container orchestration challenges** and using Kubernetes
-- Deep dive into **Kubernetes internal architecture** (API Server, etcd, Scheduler, Controller Manager, Kubelet, etc.)
+- Implemented **Kubernetes internal architecture** (API Server, etcd, Scheduler, Controller Manager, Kubelet, etc.)
 - Installed and set up a **local Kubernetes cluster** using Docker Desktop
 - Deployed and accessed the **Kubernetes Dashboard UI** for cluster management